naman2304/notes/ddia.md

 * Assign a continuous range of keys, like the volumes of a paper encyclopaedia.
 Boundaries might be chose manually by an administrator, or the database can choose them automatically.
 On each partition, keys are in sorted order so scans are easy.
 * Advantage: Range queries efficient.
 * Disadvantage: Ranges of keys are not necessarily evenly spaced, because your data may not be evenly distributed.
 Hence certain access patterns can lead to hot spots.
+* Rebalancing typically done using "Dynamic partitioning"

 #### Partitioning by hash of key

 * A good hash function takes skewed data and makes it uniformly distributed.
 There is no need to be cryptographically strong (MongoDB uses MD5 and Cassandra uses Murmur3).
 You can assign each partition a range of hashes.
 The boundaries can be evenly spaced or they can be chosen pseudorandomly (_consistent hashing_).
 * Advantage: less hot spots
 * Disadvantage: we lose the ability to do efficient range queries.
 Keys that were once adjacent are now scattered across all the partitions.
 Any range query has to be sent to all partitions.
+* Rebalancing typically done using "Fixed number of partitions".
+Although "Dynamic partitioning" can also be used.

 Cassandra achieves a compromise between the two partition strategies.
 Table in Cassandra can be declared with a _compound primary key_ consisting of several columns.
 Only first part of key is hashed to determine the partition, but the other columns are used as concatenated index for sorting the data in SSTables.
 Great then for say queries (user_id, timestamp) => hash the user_id and get the partition on which this user data is present, then scan it's data in the timestamp as data is sorted by timestamp.